Laboratory Training 3

 A previous sum

-can be calculated using a do ... while
+can be calculated using a do ... while loop:

-int y = 0; int i = 1; do { y += i * i; i++; } while (i <= n);
+int y = 0;int i = 1;do { y += i * i; i++; }while (i <= n);

-The disadvantages of the loop with the postcondition present even in this example: if, for example, n
+The disadvantages of the loop with the postcondition present even in this example: if, for example, n is

 zero, the result must be 0, but the loop with the postcondition produces the result 1.